hakimel/reveal.js/README.md

 - [Examples](https://github.com/hakimel/reveal.js/wiki/Example-Presentations): Presentations created with reveal.js, add your own!
 - [Browser Support](https://github.com/hakimel/reveal.js/wiki/Browser-Support): Explanation of browser support and fallbacks.

-## rvl.io
+## Slides

-Slides are written using HTML or markdown but there's also an online editor for those of you who prefer a more traditional user interface.
-Give it a try at [www.rvl.io](http://www.rvl.io).
+Presentations are written using HTML or markdown but there's also an online editor for those of you who prefer a graphical interface.
+Give it a try at [http://slid.es](http://slid.es).

 ## Instructions